yaroslaff/s3v/README.md

 # s3v
 Convinient CLI tool to work with versioned S3 buckets.
 Like `aws s3` or `aws s3api` but much easier to use.

+s3v is like if `aws s3` and `aws s3api` were built on our planet — for actual humans.

 ## Installation
 ~~~
 # recommended